DL-creator/Triple_Handshake_Attack/README.md

 docker-compose up
 ```

-### Output

 - Logs in `mitm`, `server`, and `client` show the attack progress in the same terminal.
-- MITM injects `HelloRequest` for handshake 3, but OpenSSL client does not complete renegotiation.
-- Use this mode to confirm the first two handshakes succeed.
+- MITM injects `HelloRequest` for handshake 3, but OpenSSL client does not complete renegotiation. - So this will end in error.
+(But can be used to demonstrate the first two handshakes)

----

-## Fully Manual (All 3 Handshakes)
+## All 3 Handshakes

 Use this to demonstrate **all three handshakes**, including certificate reuse in handshake 3.